 And so, as with the example of a child drawing from imagination, visualization is a human thing, rather than a photography thing.

 Visualization is in a way a raw ingredient, and what you do next is entirely up to you.
 It’s your photograph!

 Ansel Adams related his photography to manipulating tonal values in black and white photography.
 He created his prints in a traditional darkroom.
-He was seeing a black and white print in his minds eye based partly on his technical understanding and knowledge of a mechanical process.
+In his minds eye he was seeing a black and white print based partly on his technical understanding and knowledge of a mechanical process.